 As a student, I worked as an intern at research labs, including the Waterloo Systems Research Lab, the Center for the New Oxford English Dictionary, Xerox PARC and NYNEX Science and Technology’s Research Center.
 I was a graduate student at both the University of Waterloo (in the Computer Graphics Lab) and Columbia University (the Computer Graphics and User Interfaces Lab).

-In 2009, I co-founded Aura Interactive, a design and consulting firm specializing in Augmented Reality.
+In 2009, I co-founded Aura Interactive, a design and consulting firm specializing in Augmented Reality entertainment.
+After Aura shut down in 2014, I founded The MacMynatt Group in 2015 to continue consulting on design, augmented reality and related technologies.
 I have consulted for numerous companies, big and small, on design, gaming, business and legal issues related to AR.
-At Aura, we are especially interested in helping push AR from a niche technology to the mainstream, and work with clients to ensure their applications and experiences make effective and compelling use of the technology.
+I am especially interested in helping push AR from a niche technology to the mainstream, and work with clients to ensure their applications and experiences make effective and compelling use of the technology.